 Together EVI countries accounted for more than 90% of world EV stock at the end of 2012.
 Strong government support in EVI countries on both the supply and demand sides are contributing to rising market penetration.
 12 out of 17 EVI countries offer financial support for vehicle purchases, and most employ a mix of financial and non-financial incentives (such as access to restricted highway lanes) to help drive adoption.

 The Global EV Outlook is a unique and data-rich overview of the state of electric vehicles today, and offers an understanding of the electric vehicle landscape to 2020.

 The Electric Vehicles Initiative (EVI) is a multi-government policy forum dedicated to accelerating the introduction and adoption of electric vehicles worldwide.
 EVI is one of several initiatives launched in 2010 under the Clean Energy Ministerial (CEM), a high-level dialogue among energy ministers from the world’s major economies.
 EVI currently includes 17 member governments from Africa, Asia, Europe and North America, as well as participation from the International Energy Agency (IEA).

 EVI seeks to facilitate the global deployment of at least 20 million passenger car EVs, including plug-in hybrid and fuel cell electric vehicles, by 2020.
 This goal is based in part on countries’ deployment targets and on other factors such as IEA scenarios.
 EVI will enable progress toward this goal by:

-Participating governments in EVI include Canada, China, Denmark, Finland, France, Germany, India, Italy, Japan, the Netherlands, Portugal, South Africa, Spain, Sweden, the United Kingdom, and the United States.
+Participating governments in EVI include Canada, China, Denmark, Finland, France, Germany, India, Italy, Japan, the Netherlands, Norway, Portugal, South Africa, Spain, Sweden, the United Kingdom, and the United States.
 The International Energy Agency facilitates and coordinates the collection, analysis, and dissemination of EVI data.